guozheng/hello-langgraph/README.md

    - Ensure qwen3-4b-2507 is properly downloaded in LMStudio
    - Check LMStudio logs for any model loading errors
    - Verify sufficient system resources (RAM/VRAM) for the model

+4. **Local LangGraph API Server Issues**:
+   - Safari and Brave browsers block plain HTTP traffic on localhost.
+When you run the LangGraph API server, instead of `langgraph dev`, use `langgraph dev --tunnel`.
+For more details, see this [troubleshooting guide](https://docs.langchain.com/langgraph-platform/troubleshooting-studio) and [langchain-cli manual](https://docs.langchain.com/langgraph-platform/cli).

 ## Dependencies